TonPlaygramBot/TonPlaygramWebApp/README.md

-# TonPlaygram MiniApp
+# TonPlaygram WebApp

-This repository contains the skeleton structure for the TonPlaygram MiniApp.
+This repository contains the skeleton structure for the TonPlaygram WebApp.
 Copy `.env.example` to `.env` and then run:

 ```bash